rebeccazisser/perfectday/README.md

 ## Journeys that delight

 # Documentation
 Since we're using Ratchet, we should both read over the documentation.
-It looks like they've anticipated everything we'll need, we just need to go ovwer all of it.
+It looks like they've anticipated everything we'll need, we just need to go over all of it.

 * [Ratchet Documentation](http://maker.github.io/ratchet/two.html#gettingStarted)

+# Files
+According to the Ratchet Documentation, the structure for making the pages transition properly is pretty much set in stone.
+When you go to make a new page, just cop over the template from index.html and go from there.

 # How to Use the Terminal/iTerm2